 Some people with diabetes also use an alternative blood test to measure glycated hemoglobin (HbA1c).
 The procedure for this test is mostly the same but will produce different readings.

-Sometimes known as A1c, the test indicates blood sugar levels over several weeks.
+Sometimes known as A1c, the test indicates blood sugar levels over the preceding 2–3 months.

-A doctor might recommend testing at three different times, and often over the course of several days:
+A doctor might recommend testing at different times throughout the day.
+These include:

 The doctor will personalize the glucose monitoring schedule for the individual.